goplot/goplot/README.md

 The expected mount point for temp drives is under /plot_temp and for destination drives is under /farm.

 A common farm configuration is to have external USB destination drives attached to a combined plotter/farmer.
 If the system has both front and back USB 3.0 ports then they are likely on different IO busses to the mainboard, meaning plots can be copied over both at the same time without USB contention.
-If both busses are to be used for plot destinations then the plotter is configured with two destination farms.
+If both busses are to be used for plot destinations then the plotter is configured with two destination farms using the file system structure.
 For example, two destination farms are reflected in the file system as:

 ```
   /farm/1